TorXakis/TorXakis/examps/Ark/README.md

-Noah's Ark example.
+eNoah's Ark example.

 Taken from http://www.data2type.de/en/xml-xslt-xslfo/schematron/schematron-introduction/

-Note: Solving this problem is time consuming since the subproblems are larga and hard for current SMT solvers.
+Note: Solving this problem is time consuming since the subproblems are large and hard for current SMT solvers.